s-baumann/FixedPointAcceleration.jl/docs/src/99_refs.md

 Fang, Haw-ren, and Yousef Saad.
 2009.
 “Two Classes of Multisecant Methods for Nonlinear Acceleration.”
 Numerical Linear Algebra with Applications 16 (3): 197–221.

+Rosenblatt, F. 1958.
+"The perceptron: A probabilistic model for information storage and organization in the brain."
+Psychological Review, 65(6): 386–408.

 Smith, David, William Ford, and Avram Sidi.
 1987.
 “Extrapolation Methods for Vector Sequences.”
 SIAM Review 29 (2): 199–233.

 Stokey, Nancy, Robert E. Lucas, and Edward Prescott.
 1989.
 Recursive Methods in Economic Dynamics.
 Harvard University Press.